grahame/marsh/README.md

 python3 extract.py wordle.js words.json
 ```

+### calculate mode

 To determine the best starting guess:

 ```sh
 cargo run --release words.json calculate
 ```

-This will take a while to run.
+This will take a short while to run.
 The code is written in rust and makes use of rayon for parallelism.
 On my laptop, it takes less than ten seconds using all 8 cores.
 The output of this command is a
 sorted CSV file, from best initial guess to worst initial guess.

+### solver mode

 To apply the best guess algorith in solving a hypothetical puzzle: